openhackathons-org/End-to-End-LLM/README.md

 ### Run All Notebooks

 Activate virtualvenwrapper launcher `workon launcher` (you may be required to export path as executed in 4. above)

-You are to run the first ALL notebooks in the `launcher` environment.
+You are to run the ALL notebooks in the `launcher` environment.

 Launch the jupyter lab with: